opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param key: Unique pointer to the node name, retrieved with  :ocv:cfunc:`GetHashedKey`

-    :param createMissing: Flag that specifies whether an absent node should be added to the map
+    :param create_missing: Flag that specifies whether an absent node should be added to the map

 The function finds a file node.
 It is a faster version of  :ocv:cfunc:`GetFileNodeByName` (see :ocv:cfunc:`GetHashedKey` discussion).
 Also, the function can insert a new node, if it is not in the map yet.